-In the Financial Year 2018/2019 the Agency did not have a Board.
+In the Financial Year 2019/2020 the Agency did not have a Board

-9. Management Discussion, Analysis and important Disclosures
+9. Management Discussion and Analysis and important Disclosures

-In the Preparation of the Financial Statements for the Criminal Assets Recovery Fund ending 30th June 2019, the Agency wishes to make the following important disclosures;
+In the Preparation of the Financial Statements for the Criminal Assets Recovery Fund ending 30th June 2020, the Agency wishes to make the following important disclosures;

 - a.
-The Proceeds of Crime and Anti Money Laundering Act was assented to on 31st December 2009 and commenced on 28th June 2010.
-The law was not effected until 2015 when the Attorney General appointed a Taskforce to operationalize the Agency.
-During the period 2009 to 30th June 2018, the Agency was functioning as a department within the Office of the Attorney General and Department of Justice.
-The Agency funds appropriated for operations and maintenance was administered from the Office of the Attorney General and Department of Justice with the minimum deployed staff. - Subsequently the Agency filed its first case on 31st October 2017 following its operationalization. - c.
-The preparation of the 2018/2019 Financial Statements for the Criminal Assets Recovery Fund was done by the Agency Management team that in currently in office as at 30th June 2022/2023. - d.
-During the financial period 2009/2010 2018/2019 the Agency had instituted court proceedings for recovery of proceeds of crime acquired though, money laundering and other economic crimes and illicit financial flaws.
-Due to the lengthy court processes the cases instituted during those financial Years had not been determined by the 30th June 2018.
-However, there were preservation orders in place preserving assets in the financial year 2018/2019. - e.
-The Criminal Assets Recovery Fund had not been in place since the enactment of The Proceeds of Crime and Anti Money Laundering Act 2009. - f.
+The preparation of the 2019/2020 Financial Statements for the Criminal Assets Recovery Fund was done by the Agency Management team that in currently in office as at 30th June 2022/2023. - b.
+The preparation of the 2019/2020 Financial Statements for the Criminal Assets Recovery Fund was done by the Agency Management team that in currently in office as at 30th June 2022/2023. - c.
+During the Financial Year 2019/2020 the Agency had instituted court proceedings for recovery of proceeds of crime acquired though, money laundering and other economic crimes and illicit financial flaws. - d.
+The Criminal Assets Recovery Fund had not been in place since the enactment of The Proceeds of Crime and Anti Money Laundering Act 2009. - e.
 POCAMLA provides establishment of Criminal Assets Recovery Fund under section 109 which shall consist of moneys derived from the fulfilment and forfeiture order under Section 110 of POCAMLA.
 Section 113 provides that the Minister in charge of the National Treasury to develop Regulations for the Fund.
-The Cabinet Secretary for the National Treasury developed the said regulations and were enacted in 6th October 2023.
+The Cabinet Secretary for the National Treasury developed the said regulations and were enacted on 6th October 2023. - f.

-g.
 Due to the Non-Establishment of the Criminal Assets Recovery Fund and the attendant Regulations, the Agency sought approval from the National Treasury to open a Preservation Bank account vide letter Ref AG.3/88/1 Vol.17 (28) dated 17th May 2018 for purposes of managing assets and depositing funds from seized, preserved and confiscated/forfeited assets.